Legend96th/cisco-networking-notes/VLANs.md

     * To avoid having problems, reset the CRN
   * VTP password and domain are stored in flash:vlan.dat [[key topic]]
   * `service pass-ecrypt` only encrypts passwords stored in running-config => it won't encrypt the VTP password
+  * If no domain name is configured, the first domain that is received will be set to the VTP domain [[warning]]
   * A switch ignores and discards an update if:
     * VTP domain is different
     * Password is different